Lessons Learned Along the Way

 How Internships Open Doors I Never Expected

-I was 43 years old when I found out how internships open doors, Marais des Cygnes National Wildlife Refuge gave me that opportunity through the AmeriCorps/SCA internship program.
-At the time, I was still trying to understand where I fit within science, conservation, and higher education.
-I simply knew I wanted to learn.
-After earning…
+Part 1 of the SCA and AmeriCorps internship series I was 43 years old when I found out how internships open doors, Marais des Cygnes National Wildlife Refuge gave me that opportunity through the SCA and AmeriCorps internship program.
+At the time, I was still trying to understand where I fit within science, conservation, and…

 For a photographic look into many of the areas, checkout